verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 Running the default VTR flow using the Parmys standalone front-end.
 The Yosys HDL parser is considered as Yosys-SystemVerilog plugin (i.e., ``read_systemverilog``) and Yosys UHDM plugin (i.e., ``read_uhdm``), respectively.
-Utilizing Yosys plugins requires passing the ``-DYOSYS_SV_UHDM_PLUGIN=ON`` compile flag to build and install the plugins for the Parmys front-end.
+Utilizing Yosys plugins requires passing the ``-DYOSYS_F4PGA_PLUGINS=ON`` compile flag to build and install the plugins for the Parmys front-end.

 .. code-block:: bash